How to Create and Use Bash Scripts in Linux

 Using Variables in a Bash script

 Variables are a key component of programming.
-Variables allow a programmer to store data, alter and reuse them throughout the script.
+Variables allow a programmer to store data and alter and reuse it throughout the script.

 There are two types of variables - system and user.
 System variables are created and maintained by the system.
 They are designated with CAPITAL letters.
 Some examples are:

-User variables are ones you create inside your script specifically for your script and the cannot be accessed outside your script.
+User variables are ones you create inside your script specifically for your script and cannot be accessed outside it.

 Never name your user/private variables using UPPERCASE characters.
 Uppercase variable names are reserved for internal shell variables, and you run a risk of overwriting them.

-We can create a backup script which will backup the users home directory to /tmp/.
+We can create a backup script to back up the user's home directory to /tmp/.

 #!/bin/bash